kevinslin/seed-tldr/vault/common.pg_dump.md

 > Extract a PostgreSQL database into a script file or other archive file.
 > More information: <https://www.postgresql.org/docs/current/app-pgdump.html>.

-- Dump database into a SQL-script file:
+- Dump database into an SQL-script file:

 `pg_dump {{db_name}} > {{output_file.sql}}`